 Math and numeral learning are also important in the first grade program; students learn addition, subtraction, as well as all about time and money.
 These busy youngsters study science in our well-equipped science lab which allows for exciting and curiosity-enhancing hands-on activities.
-They have art, music, computers and a developmentally appropriate physical education curriculum.
+They experience art, music, technology instruction and a developmentally appropriate physical education curriculum.

 First grade is about learning to cooperate in groups, sharing and treating others in a respectful way.
 On the playground, in the lunchroom, in the hallway and at work in class, Jewish values abound.
 Teachers begin the year with Rabbi Hillel’s dictum, also known as The Golden Rule: Treat others as you would have them treat you.
 Becoming a mensch, learning school life skills while exploring their world is an essential part of every first grader’s day at Lehrman Community Day School.